infinit/elle/readme.md

 ### Dependencies:

-Elle depends on a few libraries which are automatically downloaded and built for your system by `drake` if needed.
+Elle depends on a few libraries which are automatically downloaded and built for your system by Drake if needed.

 - [Boost](http://boost.org) (v1.60.0, _patched_)
 - [PatchELF](http://nixos.org/patchelf.html) (v0.9)
 - [zlib](http://www.zlib.net) (v1.2.8)